-- Place the plant at a height where dogs have no way to reach it and ensure to keep plant pot stable.
+- Place the plant at a height where dogs cannot reach it and keep the plant pot stable.

 - Dogs do not like Marigold flowers, Bergamots and Rue.
 Thus, keep them near the Fiddle leaf fig to discourage their visit.

 - Apply dog repellent deterrents or use lemon, citrus peels, or neem oil on the plant.